Adevenn/elephant/README.md

 # Welcome to *my_netia* !

-This application is a personnal encyclopedia.
+This application is a personal encyclopedia.
 Everything you want to remember can be saved in *MyNetia*.
 Notes, summaries, quick reminders, ToDo list, etc ..

 Have fun using MyNetia, I hope this will be useful for you :D